yhi96/ATQC-task/README.md

 The API returns a 200 OK status.
 The device information is correctly updated in the response body.

-Notes: Make sure the device ID 123456 exists in the inventory before testing.

 ### Test Case 5:
 Test Case ID: TC_INV_005
 Title: Verify getting the device details by ID (positive scenario)